Porsche Automobil Holding SE (ETR:PAH3) Given Consensus Rating of “Hold” by Brokerages

-Shares of Porsche Automobil Holding SE (ETR:PAH3) have been assigned a consensus rating of “Hold” from the nine research firms that are covering the firm, MarketBeat reports.
-Five equities research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
-The average 1-year target price among brokers that have issued ratings on the stock in the last year is €96.28 ($113.27).
+Porsche Automobil Holding SE (ETR:PAH3) has received an average rating of “Hold” from the nine ratings firms that are covering the company, Marketbeat.com reports.
+Five equities research analysts have rated the stock with a hold recommendation and four have given a buy recommendation to the company.
+The average 1 year price target among brokers that have issued a report on the stock in the last year is €96.28 ($113.27).

 Porsche Automobil Holding SE, through its subsidiaries, operates as an automobile manufacturer worldwide.
 It operates through two segments, PSE and Intelligent Transport Systems.
 The company offers motorcycles, small cars, and luxury vehicles, as well as commercial vehicles, such as pick-ups, buses, and heavy trucks under the Volkswagen, Audi, SEAT, ÂKODA, Bentley, Bugatti, Lamborghini, Porsche, Ducati, Scania, and MAN brand names.